SAP-docs/btp-cloud-platform/docs/10-concepts/service-plans-and-metering-for-kyma-runtime-c33bb11.md

 When deployed with the Cloud Manager module, Redis creates a cluster in the Kyma's cloud provider account and begins consuming new, dedicated machines.
 Generally, a cache is defined by its size, measured in GiB, which is then used to determine metering and billing using storage metrics as the basis.
-As the price is standardized across all available cloud providers, Redis is offered in several different tiers that are essentially equivalent across all cloud providers.
-This applies to both the standard and the premium plans.
+Because the price is standardized across all available cloud providers, Redis is offered in several different tiers that are essentially equivalent across all cloud providers.
+This applies to both, the basic and the premium plans.

 | **Tier** 	| **Approx. Available  Size (GiB)** | **Cost expressed in Storage size** 	| **Cost in CU** 	|
 |:--------:	|:--------------------------------:	|-----------------------------------:	|---------------:	|